-4. Industrial and commercial practice rstanding various methods of production and being able to cial practices in practical projects.
-Cont tent Amplification (a) The main features of manufacturing industry, including employment and commercial practices Principles of industrial manufacturing systems across a range of scales and levels of production to include: mass, batch, one-off and different product types; modular/cell production systems; staffing needs, allocation of costs, 'Just-in-Time' manufacture and commercial liability; bought-in, standardised part assembly, sub- contracting. the effect of production across manufacturing sites. (b) Manufacturing systems, including one off, batch, high volume, bought-in parts The use of different levels of production taking into account economic decisions; unit/one-off (including rapid prototyping), modular/batch and high volume production. (c) Stages of production.
-Primary and secondary processing; Sourcing of materials, the buying cycle, forward ordering, storage, processing, assembly, finishing, packaging/ labelling and transportation.
-Product design (d) Detailed manufacturing methods, when preparing, combining, manipulating or processing materials Comparison of hand and commercial methods of preparing, shaping, cutting/wasting, joining materials, such as casting and sintering, fabrication and injection moulding; the influence of the above on the time taken to produce the product, its quality and final cost; (e) Management systems for production, quality assurance, organisation of equipment and people Internal Quality Control (QC) and external Quality Assurance (QA) requirements; project management systems including flow charts, GANTT charts and critical path analysis; modern methods of labour organisation to include single craft, progressive bundle and cell.
-Total quality manufacturing principles. (f) Safe working practices, including identifying hazards and making risk assessments Commercial working practices and responsibilities and their application to project work; five-step risk assessment.
-(Identify hazard, who might be harmed & how, evaluate potential for risk, record, review if details change); provision of equipment, signage etc. (g) Industrial methodology and approaches Use an awareness of industrial methods and approaches in their own work to design, manufacture and implement quality control procedures
+3. In 3.
+Industrial and commercial practice rstanding various methods of production and being able to cial practices in practical projects.
+Content Amplification design (a) The main features of manufacturing industry, including employment and commercial practices Principles of industrial manufacturing systems across a range of scales and levels of production to include: mass, batch, one-off and different product types; Modular/cell production systems; staffing needs, allocation of costs, 'Just-in-Time' manufacture and commercial liability; bought-in, standardised part assembly, subcontracting. the effect of production across manufacturing sites Product design (b) Detailed manufacturing methods, when preparing, combining, manipulating or processing materials Comparison of hand and commercial methods of preparing, shaping, cutting/wasting, joining materials, such as casting and sintering, fabrication and injection moulding; the influence of the above on the time taken to produce the product, its quality and final cost;

-5. Product analysis and systems This section is about understanding the requirements a product must satisfy, critical assessment of existing products and visualising new products in a context of past, present and future possibilities.
-Con tent Amplification (a) The processes involved in the design and production of a range of manufactured products Reverse engineering, to include historical influences, technological performance and components, functional success and aesthetic detailing, or other techniques for product analysis; performance modelling and prototyping; the influence of equipment on product manufacture in a range of materials; interaction of new technologies and design needs especially on material. ign (b) Form and function of different products Aesthetic detailing, functional and marketing constraints such as maintenance and cost of a range of manufactured products; appreciate the relationship between products and human form and environment (ergonomics and anthropometrics) to ensure suitability and ease of use.
+4. Product analysis and systems

+This section is about understanding the requirements a product must satisfy, critical assessment of existing products and visualising new products in a context of past, present and future possibilities.

+present and future possibil sibilities.
+Content Amplification (a) The processes involved in the design and production of a range of manufactured products Reverse engineering, to include historical influences, technological performance and components, functional success and aesthetic detailing, or other techniques for product analysis; performance modelling and prototyping; the influence of equipment on product manufacture in a range of materials; interaction of new technologies and design needs especially on material. ign (b) Form and function of different products Aesthetic detailing, functional and marketing constraints such as maintenance and cost of a range of manufactured products; appreciate the relationship between products and human form and environment (ergonomics and anthropometrics) to ensure suitability and ease of use.
 Product design (c) Trends, styles, new technical capabilities, and social, moral, political and ethical influences on the design, production and purpose of products.
-Design theory, including key historic movements/figures and their methods; the historical influences on selected products; comparison of 'new' products with existing types; cultural trends and differences and their effect on new product development; ethical, moral and social considerations; the development of products through time - recognising 'design classics' or' icons' development of a design consciousness in society; levels of technological development (including new materials and technologies) and their influence on designing and products global manufacturing; (d) Intellectual Property and International Standards The implications of Intellectual Property - Patents, Registered Designs, Design Right, Registered Trade Marks, Copyright; the importance and effect of international standards on the design of products - BSI and ISO Standards.
+Design theory, including key historic movements/figures and their methods; the historical influences on selected products; comparison of 'new' products with existing types; cultural trends and differences and their effect on new product development; sustainability; ethical, moral and social considerations; the development of products through time - recognising 'design classics' or' icons' development of a design consciousness in society; levels of technological development (including new materials and technologies) and their influence on designing and products global manufacturing. (d) Intellectual Property and International Standards The implications of Intellectual Property - Patents, Registered Designs, Design Right, Registered Trade Marks, Copyright; the importance and effect of international standards on the design of products - BSI and ISO Standards.